 - Go through the company's complaints procedure

 - Escalate the issue to an Ombudsman (if available)

 - Make a claim in the small claims court yourself or through a retail solicitor

 We've created various free guides to help you through this process which can be viewed or downloaded at the bottom of this page.
-But if the issue isn't resolved informally then the next step is to consider formal legal action and seek advice from consumer law solicitors.
+But if the issue isn't resolved informally, then the next step is to consider formal legal action and seek advice from consumer law solicitors.